Heart Evangelista: Personal life

-Evangelista is the second wife of Senate President Francis Escudero.
-She is co-parenting Escudero's fraternal twins, Quino and Chesi, Evangelista and Escudero were introduced by Evangelista's "mentor", the late senator Miriam Defensor Santiago, who was a close friend of her mother.
-She assumed the role of first lady of Sorsogon province from June 30, 2019, until June 30, 2022, when her husband was elected Governor of Sorsogon.
+Evangelista is the second wife of Senate President Francis Escudero co-parenting Escudero's fraternal twins, Quino and Chesi, She assumed the role of first lady of Sorsogon province from 2019, until her husband was elected Governor of Sorsogon.

-Escudero and Evangelista renewed their vows, celebrating their 9th wedding anniversary on February 15, 2024, at Balesin Royal Villa.
-At the time, her father, Rey Ongpauco, was undergoing medical treatment in the United States.

-During a guesting on Fast Talk with Boy Abunda on March 15, 2024, Evangelista revealed losing another baby after the 2018 miscarriage of her twins, adding that she had named her unborn daughter "Sophia Heart".
-On 12 May 2024, Evangelista disclosed that she had suffered a fourth miscarriage.
+Evangelista revealed losing another baby after the 2018 miscarriage of her twins, adding that she had named her unborn daughter "Sophia Heart".
+Evangelista had a fourth miscarriage.